 The EASTBIO Training Programme is structured per year of study and covers training linked to research skills, core bioscience and transferable skills; it also includes the Professional Internships for PhD Students (PIPS) scheme for 3-month placements outwith academia, and placements as part of studentships in collaboration with a non-academic/industrial partner organisation.

 The training is delivered per year of study, as follows:

 Each link above will take you to the training page for the relevant year training.

 We strongly advise all first-year students to consult the 2022/23 Student Handbook which contains full details pertaining to the EASTBIO Training Programme, per student cohort.

 First-year students should fill in the EASTBIO Sign-up form with their choice of core, masterclasses and optional training by the 1 November 2022 via an online link we will send new students after the Induction Day.
 You should update the form frequently throughout your first year, with training you plan to take.

-You should aim to complete training that will amount to a minimum of 120 points by the end of your first year and a total of 200 points by the end of your second year (September 2024).
+You should aim to complete training that will amount to a total of 200 points by the end of your second year (September 2024); recommended 120 points by the end of your first year.
 Part-time students and students with deferred start dates or other arrangements should discuss their training plans with their supervisors and confirm these plans with the local academic representative.
 The final plan should then be communicated to the EASTBIO Support Officer.

 Second- and third-year students are sent yearly information and regular reminders about their training requirements by the EASTBIO Support Officer.

 A hard copy of the updated Student Handbook is handed out to all new students and supervisors at the Induction Day; please browse the contents before then to take full advantage of the Induction proceedings.